Blue Moon (1934 song): Elvis Presley version

 Presley's version of "Blue Moon" features prominently in Jim Jarmusch's 1989 film Mystery Train.

-In the movie The Outsiders:The Complete Novel, Presley's version of "Blue Moon" was used throughout this version of the film.
+In the movie The Outsiders:The Complete Novel, Presley's version of "Blue Moon" was used throughout the film.

 The Marcels version

 Background

 The Marcels, a doo-wop group, recorded the track for their album Blue Moon.
 In 1961, the Marcels had three songs left to record and needed one more.
 Producer Stu Phillips did not like any of the other songs except one that had the same chord changes as "Heart and Soul" and "Blue Moon".
 He asked them if they knew either, and one knew "Blue Moon" and taught it to the others, though with the bridge or release (middle section – "I heard somebody whisper ...") wrong.
-The introduction to the song ("bomp-baba-bomp" and "dip-da-dip-da-dip") was an excerpt of an original song that the group had in its act.
+The introduction to the song ("bomp-baba-bomp" and "dip-da-dip-da-dip") was an excerpt of an original song that the group had in its act, a cover of "Zoom" by the Cadillacs.
+Producer Stu Phillips transferred the introduction to "Blue Moon" to give the song additional flair.

 Reception

-The record reached number one on the Billboard Pop chart for three weeks and number one on the R&B chart.
+The record reached number one on the Billboard Pop chart for three weeks and number one on the rhythm and blues chart.
 It also peaked at on the UK Singles Chart.
 The Marcels' version of "Blue Moon" sold a million copies, and was awarded a gold disc.
 It is featured in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

-The Marcels' doo-wop version is one of three different versions used in the 1981 film An American Werewolf in London with this version appearing at the end credits of the film.
-A version by Bobby Vinton plays during the film's opening titles while a version by Sam Cooke plays during the film's famous werewolf transformation scene.
+The Marcels' doo-wop version is one of three different versions used in the 1981 film An American Werewolf in London, with this version appearing at the end credits of the film.
+A version by Bobby Vinton plays during the film's opening titles, while a version by Sam Cooke plays during the film's famous werewolf transformation scene.
 The Marcels' version of the song is referenced in the 1962 Academy Award-nominated animated short Disney musical film, A Symposium on Popular Songs during the song, "Puppy Love Is Here to Stay" written by Robert & Richard Sherman.
+It was used as the opening theme of the Brazilian telenovela O Beijo do Vampiro.